-Placement: The placement of percussions can be experimented with.
-If they are a vital part of the core beat, they might sound best in the center of the mixing space.
-However, placement of miscellaneous percussions on the sides, can create an interesting stereo image.
+Placement: Placement can be experimented with.
+If the percussion is a vital part of the core beat, it might sound best in the center of the mixing space.
+However, placement of miscellaneous percussion on the sides can create an interesting stereo image.

 EQ (cut): The base frequencies of percussion are often somewhere between 300Hz and 500Hz.
 Add a HPF right before these frequencies.

-On percussions we apply LPFs often around 15kHz, this way they still keep some high frequencies, but leave enough space for hi hats and crashes to come through in the mix.
+On percussion we apply LPFs often around 15kHz, this way we still keep some high frequencies, but leave enough space for hi hats and crashes to come through in the mix.

 Compression: Same as with the other drums, we set the attack time of the compressor right after the attack time of the percussion.
 This is often somewhere between 8 milliseconds and 20 milliseconds.

-The release time of the compressor on percussions can be short.
+The release time of the compressor on percussion can be short.
 It often sounds great to set this somewhere between 25 milliseconds and 90 milliseconds.

-We most often compress percussions by 2dB to 6dB with a ratio around 4:1.
+We most often compress percussion by 2dB to 6dB with a ratio around 4:1.

 EQ (boost): With certain percussion sounds you could enhance the ringtones with notch filters, which might give more body and sometimes more definition.Cheatsheet: Quickly improve your Bass and Drums.

-Reverb: Percussions often sound great with drum reverb, and in some occasions with an emptier or more minimalistic mix, with reverb of the overall space.
+Reverb: Percussion often sounds great with drum reverb, and in some occasions with an emptier or more minimalistic mix, with reverb of the overall space.